Tulip-Dev/tulip/doc/user/algorithm.rst

 Layout
 ======

-Tulip allows the visualization of informations, and thus, proposes several layout algorithms to display information and data in a neat fashion.
+Tulip allows the visualization of information, and thus, provides several layout algorithms to display information and data in a neat fashion.

 * Basic:

-  The standard functions can be found in this sub-menu such as the *Circular* display or the *Random layout*.
+  The standard functions can be found in this sub group such as the *Circular* display or the *Random layout*.

 * Force Directed:

   These layouts will try to place nodes so that the distance in the graph (specific metric on the edges) should be the closest to the distance on the drawing.
-Known such algorithm are the FM^3, the GEM Frick and the Kameda Kawai.
+Known such algorithm are the FM^3, the GEM Frick and the Kamada Kawai.

 * Hierarchical:

-  Those representation, in accord to their name, are perfect for presenting hierarchical structures or graph showing precedence relations.
-The Balloon and the Sugiyama algorithms are good example of such layout.
+  Those representations, in accord to their name, are perfect for presenting hierarchical structures or graph showing precedence relationships.
+The Balloon and the Sugiyama algorithms are good examples of such layout.

 * Misc:

-  This sub-menu contains miscellaneous functions, notably the packing and overlap removal algorithms.
+  This sub group contains miscellaneous algorithms, notably the packing and overlap removal algorithms.

 * Multilevel: